askanium/iulian4ik.github.io/_drafts/creational-abstract-factory-pattern.markdown

 ##When to use it

 Whenever you need to create different type of objects that are united by a common theme, that have similar behaviour and functionality.
+Also, consider using Abstract Factory when you don't know beforehand what type of object/class you'll have to create, because you get the input on how to handle information from the user at runtime.

 ##Specific example

 In Middle-Earth, there are many races: Elves, Orcs, Maiar, Dwarves, Humans, and many-many others.
-Suppose now that we need to be able to create warriors of different races (Dwarfs, Elves, Human) to fight against Sauron.
+Suppose now that we need to have a way to create warriors of different races (Dwarfs, Elves, Human) but we don't know beforehand what races we'll need.
+We just need to provide a way to train warriors, but the decision will be done somewhere in the future.
 A "warrior" is the common theme for all these objects, that can fight, show off and prepare his weapon for battle, but yet each race's warrior is different.

 ##Implementation without pattern